UTARSL1/chst-chatbot-v1/public/manuals/public-user-manual.md

-# CHST Chatbot - Public User Manual
+# CHST AI Agent - Public User Manual

-## Welcome to CHST Chatbot
+## Welcome to CHST AI Agent

 Welcome to the **Centre for Healthcare Science and Technology (CHST) Chatbot**, your intelligent assistant for accessing UTAR information, research resources, and institutional knowledge.